AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccprofilegray.md

 ---
+title: IccProfileGray
 description: Grayscale default color space.
 Specifies the name of the ICC color profile to be used for grayscale response images when no output color space is specified with icc=.
 solution: Experience Manager
-title: IccProfileGray
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 21f37090-a68c-4d86-a807-bda243a8f99e
 ---
 # IccProfileGray{#iccprofilegray}

 Grayscale default color space.
-Specifies the name of the ICC color profile to be used for grayscale response images when no output color space is specified with icc=.
+Specifies the name of the ICC color profile to be used for grayscale response images when no output color space is specified with `icc=`.

 ## Properties {#section-7af0a3e2c8cf4cdd98974bfa4a15f3ac}